kojiima001/ChatSage/README.md

-# Simple Chatbot with JSON Knowledge Base
+# ChatSage

-This is a Python-based chatbot that retrieves answers from a JSON file.
-If the answer is not found, it informs the user.
-The bot also supports learning by updating the knowledge base.
+ChatSage is a smart and interactive chatbot designed to provide accurate answers to your questions.
+Powered by a structured knowledge base, ChatSage retrieves information from a JSON file, ensuring quick and reliable responses.
+If an answer isn’t available, it informs the user, making it a helpful learning companion.

 ## Features
-- Answers user questions based on `knowledge_base.json`
+- Answers user questions based on `knowledge.json`
 - Supports adding new knowledge
 - Simple and lightweight